Ecommerce Marketing & Customer Experience: 15 Strategies Top Online Stores Are Using

 But here’s how to make a better offer than Amazon

 Amazon’s not all sunshine and roses, though.
 As their market share grows, so do frustrations and complaints.
-Plus, it’s not a great idea for any business to become overly reliant on a single channel.
-That’s why I recommend ecommerce stores should focus on simultaneously beating AND joining Amazon.
+Plus, it’s not great for any business to become overly reliant on a single channel.
+That’s why eCommerce stores should focus on simultaneously beating AND joining Amazon.